-These playful roll and cover pattern block mats add three more math skills to the list: counting, number recognition, and addition.
-They’re the perfect preview to our roll and cover pattern block mat pack!
+Pattern blocks are a motivating, hands-on way to teach kids about shapes, patterns, measurement…. even fractions!
+These playful roll and cover pattern block mats add three more math skills to the list: counting, number recognition and addition.

 This post contains Amazon affiliate links.

-The prep for this pattern block activity was as quick and easy as it comes.
+The prep for these pattern block mats was as quick and easy as it comes.
 I printed the pattern block mats on cardstock to give them extra durability and grabbed our box of pattern blocks.

 Note: If you’ll be using the activity in a classroom, you may want to laminate the mats to make them durable enough to handle repeated use.